robin-gdwl/Robots-in-Grasshopper/README.md

 ___
 <a name="RobotsIO"></a>
 ## ROBOTS IO
 ROBOTS IO seems to be discontinued by the developer.
-The Website does not exist anymore [robots.io](http://www.robots.io/)
+The website does not exist anymore [robots.io](http://www.robots.io/).
+Documentation can still be found in this [PDF](https://st2.ning.com/topology/rest/1.0/file/get/2811285740?profile=original).